-I’ve written on how software testers think differently and play a different role to others in a technical team that has often created tension within teams.
+I’ve written before on how software testers think differently and play a different role to others in a technical team.
+In the past, a typical non testing view of the role was gatekeeper.
+This really didn’t turn out so well.
 The history of quality and software testers, is littered with corpses of gatekeepers, and independent arbitrators of quality.
 Corpses, that had full accountability without authority to enact and so died on an alter of “ensuring quality”.

-In these enlightened times, now “quality is now a team responsibility” that physical role of software tester is disappearing.
-But the mindset, that nit picking, that tenacity to say “but what if” and “but why” is still required.
-Even though an org no longer has quality engineers.The truth is someone else consciously or unconsciously has picked up this mantle.
-That person often has the title of devops or SRE and software engineer.
+Roll on to today.
+In our enlightened times, “quality is now a team responsibility” and that physical role of software tester is disappearing.
+But the mindset, that nit picking, that inclination to query and ask “but what if” and “but why” is still required and still happens.
+You may find now, in a company with no software testers, someone else will be consciously or unconsciously pick up that mantle.
+That person often has the title with devops or SRE or architect in it.
+Typically a role that offers a system wide view of the service being delivered.

-This mindset helps us all understand potential risks incurred as we design, develop, release and support.
+No matter who does it, this mindset is vital .
+It helps us all understand potential risks incurred as we design, develop, release and support.
 I loosely call people in tech with this mindset “whistleblowers”.
-Sure, traditionally, whistleblowers point out failings or illegal activity, often in situations where the majority either are unable or unwilling to speak out.
-But there’s a similarity here.
-We need whistleblowers in tech willing to raise concerns around potential failures and risk.
+Traditionally, whistleblowers point out failings or illegal activity, often in situations where the majority either are unable or unwilling to speak out.
+Whistleblowers in tech raise concerns around potential failures and risk.

 On the face of it, a whistleblower, has the same end goal as everyone else.
-That being, our consumers have a secure and reliable experience.
-That is, one that delights and enables them to do their jobs well.
+That being, our enabling our consumers have a secure and reliable experience.
+One that delights and enables them to do their jobs well.
 But it goes beyond that.
-Whistleblowers often think beyond the vision.
-For example, questioning assumptions on an end goal will be made not just for one, but for many in a consistent reliable way.
+Whistleblowers often think beyond that vision.
+They think not only of how a feature may be used, but how that feature may be used by many all at the same time.
+They think about impacts of failure and how that might impact our ability to respond reliably.

 The whistleblower mindset look for risks and is kind of obsessed with failure.
 In a good way.
 They’re the ones that raise concerns about tech debt, or questions assumptions in design meetings or ask questions on standardisation of API errors, or raise concerns on unreadable code.
 They raise the concerns because they feel at some point this oversight will come back to haunt us all.
 They raise it now, when action can be applied.